Ka-Q/home-about/README.md

 ## Planned features

-- A page showing projects as a list/grid
+- ~~A page showing projects as a list/grid~~
-- A page for a specific project showing information about it.
-Maybe the README?
+- ~~A page for a specific project showing information about it.
+Maybe the README?~~

+Done.
+Implenmented using DatoCMS